Moncton in the Fall: A 2026 Travel and Logistics Guide

 Morning: Moncton Market Magic

-Morning: Moncton Market Magic Head to the Moncton Farmers Market for a taste of local life.
+Start the day at the Moncton Farmers’ Market for a taste of local life.

-• The Saturday Tradition: Visit between 8 AM and 2 PM for the full market experience: crates of Macoun apples, locally knit woollens, and the amber glow of NB maple syrup.
+The Saturday tradition: Visit between 8 a.m. and 2 p.m. for the full market experience, with crates of Macoun apples, locally knit woollens, and the amber glow of New Brunswick maple syrup.

-Photography Note: The reflections on Centennial Lake are mirror-perfect in the early afternoon during the first week of October.
+Photography note: Centennial Lake often gives you beautiful reflections in the early afternoon, especially during the first half of October.

 Evening Brew: Tire Shack Brewing Co.

-IIf you want to escape the crowds, head to Irishtown Nature Park.
-Covering over 2,000 acres, it offers wooden boardwalks that cross marshy areas.
-In the fall, the birch and maple trees create a golden canopy that is far less trafficked than Centennial Park.
+If you want to escape the busier areas, head to Irishtown Nature Park.
+With more than 2,000 acres of forest and marshland, it offers boardwalks, quieter trails, and a golden autumn canopy that feels more tucked away than Centennial Park.

-Scenic Drive Recommendation: Take Route 114 south, but once you pass Hillsborough, detour onto Scenic Route 915.
-This “Slow Travel” route hugs the cliffs of the Bay of Fundy, offering elevated views of the scarlet-coloured marshes and the blue waters.
+Take Route 114 south, and once you pass Hillsborough, detour onto Scenic Route 915.
+This slower coastal route follows the Bay of Fundy and opens onto elevated views of red marshland, shoreline curves, and wide autumn skies.

-Peak foliage in the Moncton urban area typically arrives between October 5th and October 15th.
-For higher elevations, like Fundy National Park, the peak usually occurs 5–7 days earlier (late September).
+Peak foliage in the Moncton urban area usually arrives between early and mid-October.
+In higher-elevation areas such as Fundy National Park, colours often peak earlier.

 Q 2.
 What are the best photography spots for fall colours?